philopaterwaheed/psio/README.md

     - `https://terminalroot.com/using-curl-with-cpp/`   a good tutorial
 - gumbo : is a C++ library for parsing HTML in C++
     - `https://www.scrapingbee.com/blog/web-scraping-c++/`   a good tutorial
+- nlohmann::json : is a header-only C++ JSON library

 ### learned
 - how to use curl in c++